 The Scale option is a very powerful feature of a process recipe.
-It allows you to up or downsample an image to predefined dimensions.
-A serie of images can come from different cameras or have different crops.
+It allows you to up or downscale an image to predefined dimensions.
+A series of images can come from different cameras or have different crops.
 Either way, you end up with differences in pixel size.

-With the Scale function you can set the long or short edge, the width or height, or both sides.
-This is great for your online service, social media page, website, printing or any other occasion that requires you to define precise dimension.
+With the Scale function, you can set the long or short edge, the width or height, or both sides.
+This is great for your online service, social media page, website, printing or any other occasion that requires you to define a precise dimension.
 But there’s more!

 File Tab Root Folder